TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          1

    Description
-         The option allows to define whether the website title, which is defined in the :ref:`site configuration <t3coreapi:sitehandling>`, should be added to the page title, which is e.g. used for the :html:`<title>` tag.
+         The option can be used to specify whether the website title defined in the :ref:`site configuration <t3coreapi:sitehandling>` should be added to the page title (used for the :html:`<title>` tag, for example).

          By default, the website title is added.
 To omit the website title, the option has to be set to `0`.